AshmanRoonz/Fractal-Harmonic-AI-TOE/README.md

 **Gaslighting isn't just wrong—it's an existential attack on I(t) integrity (I + C + E break).**

+**Fitness matters—ideas that reduce survival harm the organism, regardless of their abstract "truth."**

 **Ethics becomes grounded in the mathematics of what can actually exist in a braided reality.**

 ### The Meaning of Existence